One thing this pandemic has shown is that Ghana might have been a bit too slow in going digital. But it’s not too late to switch to the digital era.

 This is where digital payments comes in.

 Mobile Money is currently the most popular way of accepting payments for services.
 But mobile money can have its limitations.
-Depending on how you want to grow your business, reconciling transactions could be a bit much and getting customer information would also be hassle.
+Depending on how you want to grow your business, reconciling transactions could be a bit much and getting customer information would also be a hassle.

 Card payments, although not as popular, is still a good payment option especially when it comes to security.